 Upload files from the client's files or drag and drop new files in.
 Select the files that should be linked to the case.

 Select any appointments that belong to the case.
 You can add and remove appointments at any time.

-Select any supporting activities that belong to the case.
-You can add and remove supporting activities at any time.
+Select any support activities that belong to the case.
+You can add and remove support activities at any time.